 Yes, La Bohemia!!!!
 OMG, I love when such things happen.

-The manager of the hostel is a Colombian but she is also working with San Blas Adventure.
-Maria (it’s her name) explains me it’s a company which organises a 4 days trip to the San Blas islands with speed boats.
-You spend the 4 days on one of the most beautiful islands in the world, you learn about the Kuna culture (indigenous living there) and you do parties at night with your group.
+The manager of the hostel is a Colombian, but she is also working with San Blas Adventure.
+Maria (it’s her name) explains me it’s a company which organizes a 4 days trip to the San Blas islands with speedboats.
+You spend the 4 days on one of the most beautiful islands in the world, you learn about the Kuna culture (indigenous living there), and you do parties at night with your group.

 She tells me she will be one of the guides.
 She is cool.
 I say I’m joining the adventure.

 The next 4 days, I live like a pirate.
 We move to different islands each morning.
-The sea water splashes my face some times to times and helps me to stay awake.
+The sea water splashes my face a few times, and it helps me to stay awake.
 I don’t want to miss one minute of the spectacle going on right before my eyes.

 I go and explore the ocean floor with my snorkels, hoping to find mermaids and treasures.
 No success.
 The guides cook for us, and we just have to put our feet up.